 By migrating to AWS, you automatically benefit from the company’s extensive security expertise and best practices.
 You no longer need an in-house team to orchestrate and constantly adjust security practices manually and monitor your infrastructure performance 24/7.
 The majority of security patches and updates can be installed with little-to-no supervision, often remotely.
 And yet, whenever a potential threat emerges, your key team members will be immediately alerted, so that the investigations could begin.

-Cloud services offer quality data protection.
+Cloud professional services offer quality data protection.
 And cloud providers are also finding better ways to tailor their services to meet SMB needs.
 In other words, they see a market, and they’re working hard to grow and keep it.

 6. Better Compliance

 Adopting the AWS cloud migration services means that compliance is no longer your direct responsibility.
 That ‘burden’ is now on the service provider.
 And they are meeting all the latest compliance provisions and regulations as their reputation depends on it.
 Hence, compliance is another line that goes off your budgets.

 Are There Any Cons to Cloud Migration for SMEs?